active-group/active-data/doc/intro.md

 doesn't really address most of these problems: Records are still keyworded maps.
 While records are distinguishable via `instance?`, `assoc` and `dissoc` are unrestricted, meaning that `instance?` doesn't really tell you the structure of the record you're looking at.
-Moreover, `defrecord` has issues with AOT, making it primarily useful as a Java interop mechanism.
+Moreover, `defrecord` has issues with AOT compilation, making it primarily useful as a Java interop mechanism.

 Active Data's records address the above issues as follows: